kaileeko/micro-arcade/README.md

 Only one person per team needs to complete the following instructions.
 To complete this step, you **must** have the correct GitHub usernames for all of you team members.

 Have ONE PERSON on your team sign your team up for a GitHub repository.
-The signup page will be announced on the course website.
+The signup page will be announced on the course website, TBA.

 # Project Submission